9th September – 29th October 2022

 If you are looking to make a weekend of it and need somewhere to stay we have four luxury peak district cottages to choose from, all our self catering holiday homes sleeping from 2 up to 10+.
 Here’s a list of our the accommodation we have available:

-If you’re bringing a large party, or even if you have something to celebrate then why not try take a look The Escape, a larger fantastic 5 bedroom luxury Peak District cottage, sleeping 10+ and hot tub.
+If you’re bringing a large party, or even if you have something to celebrate then why not try take a look The Escape, a larger fantastic 5 bedroom large holiday cottage in Matlock, sleeping 10+ and hot tub.